 On June 18 Zheng Bo and Arjen Mulder met at Het Nieuwe Instituut in Rotterdam for a talk about plants, plant rights and plant politics, and how to communicate with a species we humans depend upon.

 The event was organised on occasion of the translation of one of the chapters in Mulder's book 'Vanuit de plant gezien', sponsored by Het Nieuwe Instituut.
+Click here to read the first translation of The World According to Plants.
 A pdf of the chapbook titled 'The Internal and External World of Plants' can be downloaded here.

 Zheng Bo, an artist, writer and teacher living on Lantau Island near Hong Kong, is well known for his ecosexual film in 4 chapters 'Pteridophilia', that connects queer ferns and queer people.
 In the talk he introduces the Daoist term 'wuwei', "non-coercive action that is in accordance with . . . the particular focus of things contained within one's field of influence."